kkettinger/go-tinysa/README.md

 ## Acknowledgments

-- The tinySA team for creating a great spectrum analyzer
+- The tinySA team for creating a great spectrum analyzer.
-- Contributors to the Go serial library
+- Contributors to the Go serial library.